Mathematics & Statistics Seminars

 The Department of Mathematics & Statistics takes pride in the overall quality of instruction and the amount of scholarly teaching that occurs.
 The department is engaged in a number of student-centered initiatives, which you can read about here.

-Schedule for Fall 2025
+Schedule for Spring 2026

 Note that talks are listed in reverse chronological order.

-Speakers: Tyler Brock and Matt Fahy (NAU)
+Speakers: Tyler Brock (NAU)